-Epworth - How the Isle of Axholme was drained and how as the birthplace of John Wesley it also became the birth place of the methodist church.
+Epworth and how the Isle of Axholme was drained and how, as the birthplace of John Wesley, Epworth became the home of the Methodist church.

-Epworth and North Lincolnshire is an area of rural tranquillity and remarkable natural beauty.
+Epworth and North Lincolnshire is an area of rural tranquility and remarkable natural beauty.

 The past and present are never far apart and there are many attractions and places of interest within easy reach.
 All linked by quiet country lanes, bridleways, footpaths and cycle routes.

 The vibrant town of Scunthorpe grew from five sleepy rural villages into one of the worlds major steel producing centres; and the Heritage Trail and steam train rides tell the story of the great Victorian ironmasters.

 With its award winning Victorian Walled Garden, Normanby Hall is set in 300 acres of landscaped gardens with lakes and natural woodland; containing a superb cross country course.
 The hall contains fine costume galleries and period rooms.
 There is also a Farming museum portraying rural life in North Lincolnshire.

 From the eerie and silent Thornton Abbey standing proud on the Wolds, to windmills, the ancient Alkborough turf maze and historic churches, North Lincolnshire is full of surprises.

 Nestling in the shadow of the magnificent Humber Bridge is Barton upon Humber, with the impressive 10th century St Peter’s Church.
 It’s the start of the Viking Way and offers a wide range of outdoor pursuits, from fishing and birdwatching to windsurfing and sailing.